Residues of a tropical zeta function for convex domains: Basic geometry in dimension two

-Thus, in dimension \(2\), the interior zeta function is determined by the boundary Dirichlet series up to an explicit holomorphic correction term coming from the minimal model.
-In particular, all nontrivial singular behavior of \(Z_\Omega(s)\) is already encoded by the boundary.
+Thus, in dimension two, the interior zeta function is determined by the boundary Dirichlet series up to an explicit holomorphic correction term coming from the minimal model.
+All nontrivial singular behavior of \(Z_\Omega(s)\) is already encoded by the boundary series.

-\begin{remark} The triangle cutting procedure described above can be seen as one of the ways to approach estimating the error term in lattice point counting in dilates of convex domains, utilizing the structure of poles of the tropical zeta function.
-The details of our current method, which we decided were not worthy of inclusion in the present article, are quite involved, requiring a tedious sequence of geometric and analytic tricks, starting from enumerating lattice points in individual cut unimodular triangles and reorganizing them to various packages that are worked out separately.
-What one finds at the end is that, at least on average, the only term whose top asymptotic is not directly controlled by the residue at $s=\frac{2}{3}$ of the tropical zeta function corresponds to the unimodular triangles in the cutting procedure that contain exactly one lattice point. \end{remark}
+\begin{remark} The same triangle-cutting procedure also underlies the lattice-counting calculation of Section~\ref{sec_6}.
+There the individual Farey triangles are counted with a coherent half-open convention and then reorganized into head--tail packages.
+The outcome is that the tropical residue supplies the natural Farey scale, while the averaged discrepancy is determined by the second-layer terms left after the head--tail cancellation. \end{remark}

-\begin{remark} Dropping the smoothness assumption on the boundary, one can easily construct a domain whose boundary zeta function has rightmost pole at any prescribed value \(\alpha\in(0,1)\).
-Start with the square (see Figure \ref{fig:Dalpha-prescribed-pole})
+\begin{remark}[Domains with prescribed rightmost pole] Dropping the smoothness assumption on the boundary, one can construct a domain whose boundary series has rightmost pole at any prescribed \(\alpha\in(0,1)\).
+Start with the square

-and cut off the lower-left corner by removing a unimodular triangle of size \(1\).
-Then cut off another unimodular triangle of size \(2^{-\alpha^{-1}}\) by a line with primitive normal \((1,2)\).
-Continue inductively, so that at the \(n\)-th step one removes a unimodular triangle of size \(n^{-\alpha^{-1}}\) by a line with primitive normal \((1,n)\).
-Each cut is possible, since